twallema/influenza-USA/data/README.md

 + `fit-radiation-mobility-models-counties.Rmd`: Script using the R Mobility package to fit the radiation mobility models to the commuter data at the US county level, and convert them to the US State level.
 Authored by Rita Verstraeten.

 + `fit-gravity-mobility-models-counties.py`: Script containing an implementation of a departure-diffusion powerlaw gravitation model fitted to the US data using MCMC.
 Authored by Tijs Alleman.

+### Vaccination

++ `build-vaccination.py`: A script that aggregates the vaccination rates of the 2017-2018 season, whose age component was spread over multiple files, into one long-format .csv file.